 Accredited laboratories performing PFAS analysis in Pennsylvania, New Jersey, Maryland, and Delaware are extremely rare.
-Suburban Testing Labs is proud to be working towards being one of the first labs in PA to gain this accreditation.
+Suburban Testing Labs is proud to be the first laboratory in PA to gain this accreditation.

 Analysis is performed by a solid-phase extraction (SPE) on the sample, followed by analysis using Liquid Chromatography with tandem Mass Spectrometry (LC-MS-MS).
 We can also perform analysis for PFAS in drinking water.

 Testing is completed right at our headquarters without the need to ship samples to an out-of-state facility.
 Knowing your samples are handled at our lab without the possibility of shipping delays gives our clients peace of mind.

 Hazards of PFAS in Wastewater

 According to the USEPA, Humans can be exposed to PFAS in a variety of ways.
 Manufacturing or chemical production facilities that discharge into publically owned wastewater treatment facilities (POTWs) that are not designed to treat wastewater for these contaminants can cause discharged water and biosolids to be contaminated with these harmful compounds.
 Wastewater discharged to our waterways from treatment plants could be a source of contamination in fish, and drinking water supplies.
 Contaminated biosolids used as fertilizer on agricultural lands can affect ground and surface water and animals grazing on the land.

 Sampling and testing at various points of the collection system, industrial discharges, the influent, the effluent, and the biosolids is an important way POTWs can understand how much PFAS they are really dealing with, and what the sources may be.